EnterpriseDB/tpa/docs/src/configure-source.md

 # Building from source

-TPAexec can build Postgres and other required components from source and deploy a cluster with exactly the same configuration as with the default packaged installation.
+TPA can build Postgres and other required components from source and deploy a cluster with exactly the same configuration as with the default packaged installation.
 This makes it possible to deploy repeatedly from source to quickly test changes in a realistic, fully-configured cluster